Strong convergence of finite element approximations for a fourth-order stochastic pseudo-parabolic equation with

 Let $\{\lambda _i\}_{i=1}^{\infty}$ be eigen value of $A$ and set $Q=A^{-s}$.
 Then

 which is finite if and only if $\beta < s+1-\frac{d}{2}$ where $d$ is the dimension of the domain $\mathcal{O}$.
 In the above example we have taken $d=1$.
 Hence, we require $\beta < s+\frac{1}{2}$.

-In the numerical experiment, we have considered two cases: \begin{enumerate} \item The rate of strong convergence of finite element approximations of stochastic semilinear generalized BBM equation with respect to the space-discretized parameter $h:$ We take $\beta =1, \, d=1$, hence $s>1-\frac{1}{2}$.
-We choose $s=1/2+.0005$, $h_{ref}=1024$ (step length of space discretization for reference solution) and $k=.01$ k =0.01 (time step to be fixed) and $10^3$ Monte-Carlo samples for sampling in the stochastic case; see Figure \ref{fig1}. \item The rate of strong convergence of time-discretized approximations of stochastic semilinear generalized BBM equations with respect to the time-discretized parameter $k$: We take $\beta=0.5$,$d=1$, hence $s>0$.
-We choose $s=0.0005$, $h_{ref}=2^{-6}$ (step length to be fixed ) and $k_{ref} = 2^{-16}$(step length of time discretization for reference solution) and $10^2$ Monte-Carlo samples for sampling in the stochastic case; Figure \ref{fig2}.
+In the numerical experiment, we have considered two cases: \begin{enumerate} \item The rate of strong convergence of finite element approximations of fourth-order stochastic pseudo-parabolic equation with respect to the space-discretized parameter $h:$ We take $\beta =1, \,\, d=1$, hence $s>1-\frac{1}{2}$.
+We choose $s=1/2+.0005$, $h_{ref}=1024$ (step length of space discretization for reference solution) and $k=.01$ k =0.01 (time step to be fixed) and $10^3$ Monte-Carlo samples for sampling; see FIGURE \ref{fig1}. \item The rate of strong convergence of time-discretized approximations of fourth-order stochastic pseudo-parabolic equations with respect to the time-discretized parameter $k$: We take $\gamma=0.98$, $d=1$, hence $s>0$.
+We choose $s=1/2+0.0005$, $h_{ref}=2^{-5}$ (step length to be fixed ) and $k_{ref} = 2^{-17}$(step length of time discretization for reference solution) and $10^2$ Monte-Carlo samples for sampling; FIGURE \ref{fig2}.

 \end{enumerate}